punyhumangames/ArcPluginsDocumentation/docs/arcinventory/concepts/ui.md

-User Interface is a common requirement for Inventory systems, but often requires unique and game specific implementations to achive the best look.
+User Interface is a common requirement for Inventory systems, but often requires unique and game specific implementations to achieve the best look.
 To this end, Arc Inventory provides a few building blocks for development inventories, but expects that user implement their own stylized views.

 Arc Inventory follows the MVC pattern for UX, with Inventory/Items acting as the Model, UMG Widgets acting as the View, and Game Framework code like Pawns, the Inventory Component, and Player Controllers acting as the Controller.

 !!! tip
     While you are welcome to modify all of the UMG widgets inside of the Plugin, it is recommended that you copy them out into your own project.
 Plugin Updates may overwrite any changes you make.

-## UI Data

-Item Specific UI Data is stored in a blueprintable `UIData` instanced object inside of the Item Definition or Item Generator.
-Both ItemDef and ItemGen have this object, as it allows you display item generators to the user if your game design requires it.

-UI Data objects can be easily extended in blueprint to add new properties.
-It is common to create multiple types of UIData structures for different items.
-UMG widgets can access this object and cast to whichever child class is needed to display it.

-!!! warning
-    UI Data is not replicated!
-If there are specific properties you wish to replicate to display on the UI, it must be replicated in the Item Stack.

 ## Item Slot Widget